nanoweeb/weeblog/README.md

 ## Features

-kickstart your Blog with Weeblog, Weeblog is a minimalist Blog starter
+kickstart your Blog with Weeblog, Weeblog is a minimalist Blog starter.

 - ⚛ React 18
 - 🍃 Tailwind CSS